Gwen Singer Slays In Skintight Green Bodysuit With Plunging Neckline

 In the first photo, Gwen stood with her hip pushed to the side and her legs apart.
 She arched her back and gave a smoldering stare into the camera.
 The second shot featured her with one arm wrapped around her midsection and her other hand in her hair as she closed her eyes.

-The third slide saw Gwen standing with one leg crossed in front of the other while tugging at the end of her hair and arching her back.
-In the final photo she turned her head away from the lens as the soft glow of sunlight streaming through a nearby window illuminated her skin.
+The third slide saw Gwen standing with one leg crossed in front of the other while pulling at the end of her hair and arching her back.
+In the final photo, she turned her head away from the lens as the soft glow of sunlight streaming through a nearby window illuminated her skin.

 Her long, dark hair was parted to the side.
 The locks were styled in flirty curls that cascaded down her back and spilled over her shoulders.